 The Authority is to perform its functions in accordance with its strategic development plan and its statement of corporate intent as existing from time to time.

-[Section 16A inserted by No. 60 of 1998 s.
+[Section 16A inserted: No. 60 of 1998 s.
 9.]

 16B.
 Authority to consider social etc. outcomes